The Underground Gang - A Santu Guild Production: A Review

 The setting was Jasen Mpepho Little Theatre in Eastlea, Harare.
 An intimate stage, that was transformed to showcase the spiritual realm and the world of the living.
 A world building effort that was everything to the tale.
 Our narrator was AneUnhu Gwatidzo, who executed his role with an air of confidence and just the slightest hint of humour.

 The beauty of The Underground Gang is in it's presentation of ideas that are not often seen in the mainstream.
-African spirituality and intersection with the living.
+Indegenous spiritual systems and their intersection with the living.
 Entirely original, the play had the added flair of unscripted lines for the characters.

 The cast had a handful of characters, and at the centre was Jonathan Masango (played by Ben Nhekairo), a somewhat tortured soul who was questioning his existence.
 Next to him is Ndabezita (played by Elvis Chikiwa), a part of the cocoon crew and a voice of reason or hope rather.
 These characters are juxtaposed by the underground gang, the voices from beyond.
 Senzo (played by Bobby Morgan), who's character is deeply rooted in Zimbabwean traditional religion, and Yanaya (played by Min'enhle Mguni), a deity birthed from a Yoruba Orisha and the spirit of manjuzu.